amivit/terraform-training-solutions/README.md

 * Automation..
 Duh!
     * Won't have to remember every single step you took running around the Management Console getting things connected and working.
 It's already defined and automated in the code.
 * Multiple environments ("workspaces")
-  * Be more flexible spinning up environments for testing before production...
+  * Be more flexible spinning up environments for testing before production.
 * Traceability
     * Track changes to the evolving infrastructure as the config evolves.
 * Amazon develops AWS API first.
 So sometimes new features are available, but not via.
 Management Console.
 Terraform can be faster implementing the latest API's than the Management Console itself.
 * Terraform aims to be cloud-provider agnostic.
 While a lot of your settings will likely be coupled to AWS specific details, *in theory* you should be able to more easily change your cloud provider.

-For application stacks looking very static, maybe not always the best ROI, but should at least be considered!
+For application stacks looking very static, Terraform is maybe not always the best ROI, but should at least be considered!
 Not difficult once you're started...

 ## Alternatives?